Algebraic Geometry (MAGIC074)

 Autumn 2019 (Monday, October 7 to Friday, December 13)

-Some familiarity with undergraduate commutative algebra (rings and their homomorphisms, ideals, quotient rings).
-It might be advisable to take MAGIC 073 (Commutative Algebra) in parallel.
+Familiarity with undergraduate commutative algebra (rings and their homomorphisms, ideals, quotient rings).
+It is advisable to take MAGIC 073 (Commutative Algebra) in parallel.
 No prior knowledge of algebraic geometry is assumed.

 Varieties (affine, projective and ringed spaces) and their morphisms; Affine varieties as MaxSpec(A); Geometry via the Nullstellensatz; The Zariski topology; The Hilbert basis theorem and the Noetherian property; Irreducibility, dimension and tangent spaces; Affine and finite morphisms; Hypersurfaces; Projective spaces and the Segre embedding;